bhuvnesh123/RecipeDiary/README.md

 2.Create Firebase Authentication user and replace the UserId generated in RecipeFirestoreServiceImpl file.

  const val USER_ID =
-            "XXXXXXXXXXXXXXXXXXXXXXXXXXX" // TODO hardcoded for single user..replace with your firebase USER UID
+            "XXXXXXXXXXXXXXXXXXXXXXXXXXX" // hardcoded for single user..replace with your firebase USER UID

  # Credits: